 As I mentioned earlier, I feel really comfortable because it just feels like normal underwear.
 I just can’t express how comfortable I am!

-I wanna say one thing, not many girls are aware of this but feel free to share it with your friends about Thinx and if you’ve any doubts, please don’t hesitate to ask any queries to me in the comment section below.
+I wanna say one thing, not many girls are aware of this but feel free to share it with your friends about Thinx and if you’ve any doubts, please don’t hesitate to ask me any queries to me in the comment section below.
 I’m always here to help you guys!
-Use this link to get the $10 discount, you can also share it with your friends & family who would benefit from this 🙂 No code is required, just use the link to get the discount!

 I just want you guys to experience a great period as I did!